 View the curriculum for additional information about course descriptions, prerequisites and recommended sequence.

 How will this program help me in my career?

 The Qualitative Genetics & Genomics in Animal Science program will provide:

-- The foundation for highly-sought job prospects in industry, extension and/or research in animal genetics and genomics.
+- The foundation for highly-sought job prospects in the industry, extension and/or research in animal genetics and genomics.

 - Opportunities to learn from and interact with instructors who are highly recognized in their respective fields.

 - The ability to develop virtual communication skills necessary for engaging with an ever-increasingly global agricultural community.

-The curriculum was developed, and courses initially offered, through support of the USDA-NIFA Higher Education Challenge Grants Program (2007-38411-18112; 2011-38411-30551).
+The curriculum was developed, and courses initially offered, through the support of the USDA-NIFA Higher Education Challenge Grants Program (2007-38411-18112; 2011-38411-30551).
 The curriculum is designed to train individuals at the master's degree level in animal genetics and genomics with the necessary skills to integrate advances in molecular genetics with agricultural systems.